Timber Frame Construction Model, ArchTech 207 (Design Technology 2), 2017

-For ArchTech 207, our group designed and built a highly crafted sectional model of a timber-framed house on a suspended timber subfloor (piles, bearers and joists), developed against NZS 3604 and NZBC Clause E2 for a Very High Wind Zone.
+For ArchTech 207, our group designed and built a sectional model of a timber-framed house on a suspended timber subfloor, with piles, bearers and joists, based on NZS 3604 and NZBC Clause E2 for a Very High Wind Zone.

-The project paired a 1:10 primary section with a 1:5 enlarged wall detail, deliberately cutting back linings to reveal the complete construction build-up—structure, wraps/underlays, flashings, cavities, insulation, interior linings, and water management—across a stepped exterior wall with multiple claddings.
+The project combined a 1:10 primary section with a 1:5 enlarged wall detail.
+Linings were cut back to show the full construction build-up, including structure, wraps and underlays, flashings, cavities, insulation, interior linings, and water management, across a stepped exterior wall with multiple claddings.

-Alongside compliance, the model was used as a critique of conventional NZ timber framing—questioning how structure and services are typically concealed within a thin wall cavity, and exploring alternative spatial/tectonic readings through section and detail.
+As well as addressing compliance, the model was used to question typical New Zealand timber framing, particularly the way structure and services are often hidden within a thin wall cavity.
+It also explored different spatial and tectonic readings through section and detail.

 Outputs included 1:50 sectional drawings and a folding deck section study as part of the technical resolution.